Science of evidence

 Swami Ram Krishna Paramhans wanted to participate in the Rath yatra but reached there a little late.
 Swami Ramakrishna Paramhansa, asked the artist, “Has the Rath-Yatra already passed by?”

-The artist said, “so far the Rath-yatra has not crossed this place”.
+The artist answered, “so far the Rath-yatra has not crossed this place”.

 Others around him admonished him for lying to a great saint, but the artist was insistent that he did not see any procession pass by.
-Swami Ram Krishna Paramahan then went into a meditative state and saw that the artist was indeed speaking the truth.
-He was so engrossed in his art that he had failed to notice the rath yatra pass by from in-front of his shop.
+Swami Ram Krishna Paramahans then went into a meditative state and saw that the artist was indeed speaking the truth.
+He was so engrossed in his art that he had failed to notice the Rath Yatra pass by from in-front of his shop.

 So, perceptual evidence does not offer perfect evidence in all situations, yet it speaks to us the loudest.